-A cover letter is an excellent tool for you to address these gaps in employment history so that your reader will come away with a positive understanding of your candidacy.
+A cover letter is an excellent tool for you to address these gaps in employment history so the reader will come away with a positive understanding of your candidacy.

-Short spaces of time (i.e. one to three months) are explainable; usually, it takes a while to find a new job or relocate for your new position.
+Short spaces of time (i.e., one to three months) are explainable; usually, it takes a while to find a new job or relocate for your new position.
 However, it is the larger gaps of time or the re-occurrence of large gaps that worry employers.
-They wonder if you are reliable or just a job hopper; if you have numerous jobs that you only spent a few months at, then they would classify you as a job hopper.
+They wonder if you are reliable or just a job hopper; if you have numerous jobs that you only spent a few months at, they will classify you as a job hopper.

-Explaining that you were out of the workforce for two years to complete your Master’s Degree is quite easy, and since having a higher education is a very admiral trait, mentioning it again in your cover letter will not hurt.
+Explaining that you were out of the workforce for two years to complete your Master’s Degree is quite easy, and since having a higher education is a very admirable trait, mentioning it again in your cover letter will not hurt.
 You probably have some internship, graduate assistant, or publishing experience that you can describe to help others understand the work you were doing while achieving your educational goals.
-On the other hand, here are some tricky topics that should seem pretty straightforward, but really do require a bit of finesse.
+On the other hand, some tricky topics should seem pretty straightforward but really do require a bit of finesse.

 Staying at home to raise your child or children.

-Unfortunately, not everyone knows how to truly appreciate a stay at home parent.
+Unfortunately, not everyone knows how to appreciate a stay-at-home parent truly.
 You may be asked questions as to why you could not balance both a job and raising children.
-Or a hiring manager may be left wondering if you are going to take an extended leave if you have another child in the future.
+A hiring manager could be wondering if you will take an extended leave if you have another child in the future.
 Use your cover letter to address this issue right away.
-You may note that you were limited in your opportunities to secure childcare or schooling for your children; you wanted to spend the first few years with your child, as they are the most precious years; etc.
+You may note that you were limited in your opportunities to secure childcare or schooling for your children; you wanted to spend the first few years with your child, as they are the most precious years, etc.

 After giving your reason, you want to assure the potential employer that you are 100% committed to returning to the workplace and are excited and eager to return to your dream career.